dnschneid/crouton/README.md

    those PRs.
- * For the safety of users and stability of crouton's functionality for those on EOL devices, offers to take over the dnschneid/crouton repo or Chrome extension will be declined, and requests to change the goo.gl/fd3zc or goo.gl/OVQOEt destinations will be rejected.
+ * For the safety of users and stability of crouton's functionality for those on EOL devices, offers to take over the dnschneid/crouton repo or Chrome extension will be declined, and requests to change link destinations will be rejected.
 If you would like to continue feature work on crouton, fork it, do a good job of it, and people can choose to use it at their own risk.

 ## But first...